 List installed flatpaks

-So this is how to install Software in Manjaro.
-Having support for snaps and flatpaks is a great advantage for users who love to play with different applications.
-There is a huge array of software available, and one can find their desired software from at least one of these sources.
+So, that’s how you install software on Manjaro.
+Support for snaps and flatpaks is a huge benefit for people who enjoy experimenting with different applications.
+There is a vast selection of software accessible, and most people can get what they need from at least one of these sources.

-If you have any problem, you can also post your question in the comment section below this article and join our telegram channel for the latest updates.
+If you have any questions, you can leave them in the comments section below this article or join our Telegram channel for the most up-to-date information.